notwlsn/config/README.md

 # My Dotfiles
 This is not my full setup, I'm slowly adding the bigger files.
 Free for anyone to use.
+Questions can be sent to `gwillson.camp@protonmail.ch`.

 ## Usage